-CONCLUSION (CONTINUED
+CONCLUSION (CONTINUED)

 Overall, the developer addresses many of the community concerns including the preservation of open space, senior housing, having an affordability component, and including larger units (2- & 3-bedroom units) in the development.
-However, there are some drawbacks to the development including its feasibility as a market-rate development.
-There is also some concern over the high density of development, which may create traffic problems, pedestrian safety, and put other strains on the municipality which would require much more detail and review from qualified experts in those fields.
+However, there are some drawbacks to the development including its feasibility as a market-rate and affordable-rate development.
+The proposed developments, especially the developments with a high percentage of affordable units will require a large amount of state and federal funding by using various debt and equity.
+There is also some concern over the high density of development, which may create traffic problems, pedestrian safety, and put other strains on the municipality.